 Budchui Village2 is situated in a quiet area, the property is 4 km from Freedom Beach and 2 km from Mae Haad Pier., 500 m from Sairee Beach on Ko Tao.
 Good location, not far walk from the town/beach.
 Nice pool and rooms.
 Laundry service good and cheap.

-Naroua Villas is a luxury hotel in Koh Tao, offers villas with a private pool and a wide range of services for their guests.
+Naroua Villas This accommodation offers villas with a private pool and a wide range of services for their guests.
 The property is 1.4 km from Mae Haad Pier and 2.2 km from Sunken Ship.
 Samui Airport is located 65 km away.

 You can check more the best areas to stay in Koh Tao in the post where to stay in Koh Tao